Bills Digest No. 48, 2024-25

 (c) to establish a regulatory framework to monitor and enforce compliance with the national standards and requirements.

-To this end, the Bill would enable the Minister to make, by legislative instrument, a National Higher Education Code to Prevent and Respond to Gender-based Violence (National Code) (clause 15).
-It is unclear whether the National Code would be exempt from disallowance under subsection 44(1) of the Legislation Act 2003.
+The Bill would enable the Minister to make, by legislative instrument, a National Higher Education Code to Prevent and Respond to Gender-based Violence (the National Code) (clause 15).
+It appears that the code would be subject to disallowance under section 42 of the Legislation Act 2003.
 The related Bill makes compliance with the National Code a condition of being approved as a higher education provider under the Higher Education Support Act 2003 (HESA) (proposed section19-20 of HESA, at item1 of the related Bill).
-A proposed National Code was released with the introduction of the Bills.
+The Government released a proposed National Code with the introduction of the Bills.

-The Bill follows the passage of the Universities Accord (National Student Ombudsman) Bill 2024 at the end of 2024, which established an avenue for individuals to escalate complaints against higher education providers on issues including gender-based violence; however, while designed to complement the Ombudsman, this Bill establishes its own independent regulatory framework.
-The Bill provides monitoring, investigation and enforcement powers for the Secretary of the Department of Education and allows enforcement through civil penalties, infringement notices, enforceable undertakings and injunctions (Part6).
+The Bill follows the passage of the Universities Accord (National Student Ombudsman) Bill 2024 at the end of 2024, which established an avenue for individuals to escalate complaints against higher education providers on issues including gender-based violence.
+While designed to complement the Ombudsman, this Bill establishes its own independent regulatory framework.
+The Bill provides monitoring, investigation and enforcement powers for the Secretary of the Department of Education and allows enforcement through civil penalties, infringement notices, enforceable undertakings and injunctions (Part 6).

 The Bill is divided into 8 parts: